 Welcome to the Department of Philosophy at McMaster University, a vibrant, research-oriented department offering courses of study leading to the B.A., M.A. and Ph.D. degrees.
 We embrace a variety of approaches to philosophical study and consider the breadth of our faculty expertise to be one of the advantages of our degree programs.
 Our research and teaching strengths include both continental and analytical perspectives, legal and political philosophy and ethics as well as epistemology and metaphysics, and strength in the history of philosophy from ancient through modern to twentieth-century thought.
 Browse our site to find out more about the department and please contact us with any questions you may have.

 We would like to extend a warm welcome to both our new and returning students.
 A letter from our chair, Elisabeth Gedge, can be found here.

-NEW PHILOSOPHY ENTRANCE SCHOLARSHIP
+NEW PHILOSOPHY ENTRANCE STIPEND